Symmetries and stabilization for sheaves of vanishing cycles: Background on perverse sheaves

 Here are the main differences between the material of \S\ref{sm21}--\S\ref{sm24} for perverse sheaves on $\C$-schemes and on complex analytic spaces: \begin{itemize} \item[(a)] If $f:X\ra Y$ is an arbitrary morphism of $\C$-schemes, then as in \S\ref{sm21} the pushforwards $Rf_*,Rf_!:D(X)\ra D(Y)$ also map $D^b_c(X)^\alg\ra D^b_c(Y)^\alg$.

 However, if $f:X\ra Y$ is a morphism of complex analytic spaces, then $Rf_*,Rf_!:D(X)\ra D(Y)$ {\it need not\/} map $D^b_c(X)^\an\ra D^b_c(Y)^\an$ without extra assumptions on $f$, for example, if $f:X\ra Y$ is proper. \item[(b)] The analogue of Theorem \ref{sm2thm3} says that perverse sheaves on a complex analytic space $X$ form a stack in the complex analytic topology.
-It is proved in \cite[Th.~10.2.9]{KaSc1}, see also~\cite[Prop.~8.1.26]{HTT}. \end{itemize} The analogues of (i)--(xii) in \S\ref{sm25} work for complex analytic perverse sheaves, and so our main results hold in this context.
+This is proved in the subanalytic context in \cite[Th.~10.2.9]{KaSc1}; the analytic case follows upon noting that a sheaf is complex analytically constructible if and only if is locally at all points, as proved in \cite[Prop.~4.1.13]{Dimc}.
+See also~\cite[Prop.~8.1.26]{HTT}. \end{itemize} The analogues of (i)--(xii) in \S\ref{sm25} work for complex analytic perverse sheaves, and so our main results hold in this context.

 If $X$ is a $\C$-scheme, and $X^\an$ the corresponding complex analytic space, then $D(X)$ in \S\ref{sm21} for $X$ a $\C$-scheme coincides with $D(X^\an)$ for $X^\an$ a complex analytic space, and $D^b_c(X)^\alg\subset D^b_c(X^\an)^\an$, $\Perv(X)^\alg\subset\Perv(X^\an)^\an$ are full subcategories, and the six functors $f^*,f^!,Rf_*,Rf_!, {\cal RH}om,\otL$ for $\C$-scheme morphisms $f:X\ra Y$ agree in the algebraic and analytic cases.